Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_HTTPSAnalysis.md

 # Debug mode run in foreground (equivalent to -D option)
 Debug yes

+# Passthrough SSL	connections if they cannot be split (equivalent to -P option)
+Passthrough true
 ```

 _Note: read this [manual page](https://mirror.roe.ch/rel/sslsplit/sslsplit-0.5.5.conf.5.txt) for more informations._